 Jimmy Wales (Jimbo)

-Censorship on Wikipedia is a varied phenomenon, meaning the problem of manipulated articles in which suspect editors gain ascendancy.
+Censorship on Wikipedia is a varied phenomenon, including the problem of manipulated articles in which suspect editors gain ascendancy.

 The Church of Scientology become widely known for interfering with Wikipedia articles.
 According to Wikimedia UK, Scientology was the first organisation to be officially banned from Wikipedia, an event dating to 2009.
 A prolonged arbitration case confirmed that partisan editors had been removing and adding information in Wikipedia articles related to Scientology.
 The Church of Scientology was accordingly banned from editing, having violated the NPOV (neutral point of view) guideline of Wikipedia.